openwms/org.openwms/README.md

 A POC was implemented with EJB2.1, but the project started with EJB3.0.
 Since about 2007 OpenWMS.org is on the Spring Framework and this is fine.
 Spring in combination with
 OSGi seemed to be the right choice to build a modular and extensible base project.
 Unfortunately Spring stopped there efforts on OSGi, in particular on Spring dmServer and Spring Dynamic
 Modules.

+# Technologies

+In addition to the bunch of Spring Framework components, OpenWMS.org used [Activiti](http://activiti.org) as embedded workflow engine to take routing decisions.
+RDBMS access is shielded with the Java Persistence API.
+Some components may use NoSQL databases, like MongoDB, solely.

 [1]: src/docs/res/microservice_architecture.jpeg